REAL ID in Pennsylvania

 If you received your FIRST Pennsylvania driver’s license, learner’s permit or photo ID card BEFORE September 1, 2003, you must bring in your documents for in-person pre-verification.

 Beginning in September 2018, you may bring your REAL ID documentation to any PennDOT Driver License Center for pre-verification.
-Once REAL ID’s are available in spring 2019, you will be able to order your REAL ID online — no need to go back to the driver license center!
+Once REAL ID’s are available in March 2019, you will be able to order your REAL ID online — no need to go back to the driver license center!

 Frequently Asked Questions